List of Fairfax County Public Schools middle schools: Franklin Middle School

-Benjamin Franklin Middle School is a middle school in Chantilly, Virginia.
+Benjamin Franklin Middle School is a middle school in Chantilly.
 Franklin Middle School is located in Region 5 and feeds into Chantilly High School.
 The school serves students in grades 7 and 8.

 History

 Franklin Middle School opened in the fall of 1984 as an intermediate school with the theme “We touch the Future Through the Past and Present.”
-In the 1990s ,Franklin Intermediate became Franklin Middle.
+In the 1990s, Franklin Intermediate became Franklin Middle.
 The school was named for Benjamin Franklin, and their mascot is the falcons.